 Currently, two typical modal decomposition methods are the proper orthogonal decomposition (POD) and the DMD, both are data-driven algorithms.
-The original DMD was proposed by Prof. Schmid [16, 17] based on the decomposition of the Koopman's complex system, where the time-resolved data snapshots are processed by an iterative Krylov technique to extract the dynamic flow features and decompose the data into dynamic patterns.
-The DMD has been applied to the orifice plate jets [18], open cavity flow [19], wake flow [20], and wave packets [21].
-The DMD not only realizes the decomposition and reconstruction of the flow field but also obtains the dominantfrequency modal features [22, 23].
-Zhi et al. [24] applied the DMD method to the decomposition and reconstruction of the wake modes of a ship propeller under light-loaded conditions.
-They derived the results based on the DMD degradation model for the flow field reconstruction and prediction of the propeller wake feasible.
-For the identification of the centrifugal pump cavitation and characterization of the pump flow field, Liu et al. [25] investigated the effect of different cavitation modes on the vibration amplitude of the flexible hydrofoils with the fluidsolid coupling effect based on the DMD and POD.
-Liu et al. [26] employed the DMD method to perform the dynamic modal decomposition and reconstruct a helical axial multiphase pump, revealing the primary frequencies and corresponding coherent structures within the multiphase pump.
-Han and Tan [27] used the DMD method to decompose and reconstruct the leakage vortex at the top of the impeller inside a mixed-flow pump.
+The original DMD was proposed by Professor Schmid [15, 16] based on the decomposition of Koopman's complex system, where the time-resolved data snapshots are processed by an iterative Krylov technique to extract the dynamic flow features and decompose the data into dynamic patterns.
+The DMD has been applied to the orifice plate jets [17], open cavity flow [18], wake flow [19], and wave packets [20].
+The DMD not only realizes the decomposition and reconstruction of the flow field but also obtains the dominant-frequency modal features [21,22].
+Zhi et al. [23] applied the DMD method to the decomposition and reconstruction of the wake modes of a ship propeller under light-loaded conditions.
+They derived the results based on the DMD degradation model for the flow field reconstruction and prediction of the feasible propeller wake.
+For the identification of the centrifugal pump cavitation and characterization of the pump flow field, Liu et al. [24] investigated the effect of different cavitation modes on the vibration amplitude of the flexible hydrofoils with the fluid-solid coupling effect based on the DMD and POD.
+Liu et al. [25] employed the DMD method to perform the dynamic modal decomposition and reconstruct a helical axial multiphase pump, revealing the primary frequencies and corresponding coherent structures within the multiphase pump.
+Han and Tan [26] used the DMD method to decompose and reconstruct the leakage vortex at the top of the impeller inside a mixed-flow pump.
 Although there is a growing depth of theoretical research on the DMD by the aforementioned researchers, very limited work has been done to address the DMD-tailored analysis for the centrifugal pumps with concerning the cavitation flow fields.
 The cavitation flow fields induced by the centrifugal pumps exhibit a high degree of complexity, and the modal decomposition of these flow fields is still inadequately explored.

 To bridge this research gap, an improved DMD method based on the SVD is proposed in this study to analyze the characteristics of the cavitation flow field in centrifugal pumps.
 The aim is to gain a deeper understanding of the gas-liquid flow properties within the centrifugal pumps, thereby enabling a more accurate analysis of the flow field under the cavitation conditions.
 The analysis results indicate that the proposed DMD method is valuable for rapid order reduction, modal decomposition, and reconstruction of the cavitation flow fields, and hence, plays a critical role in identifying the cavitation and preventing cavitation erosion to avoid pump failures.